StenbergSimon/CNV_pipe/README.md

 * Headers in both bams need to be identical

 * Output path does not have to exist, it will be created if it can be

+* List the bam headers (chromosome names) in a list to specify the order of chromosomes in plot.
+Example is included in repo (chr.list)